 The Council is already successfully using the community care group approach to enhance areas of public land, including streamside areas.
-Of the 18 projects funded in this way in 2000-01, 15 are restoring riparian areas (including wetlands) to achieve stream or river improvements.
-To achieve effective riparian management where streams flow through public land, supporting care groups may be the best approach, especially with territorial authority involvement.
+Of the 18 projects funded in this way in 2000/01, 15 are restoring riparian areas (including wetlands) to achieve stream or river improvements.
+To achieve effective riparian management, the care group approach should be retained as the method of choice for areas where streams to be restored flow through public land.